DoktorShift/naughtify/README.md

 #### Personalize page

 The structure of the Live⚡Ticker page is fixed.
 However, you can customize the content.
 The template for this is a simple html file that can be called up with the following command: `nano ~/naughtify/templates/donations.html`.
 You can find the template [here](https://github.com/DoktorShift/naughtify/blob/main/templates/donations.html).
 With a little searching and comparing you will find the appropriate places where you can adjust the files from the text or the link path.
-Once the changes have been made, simply restart the server once `sudo systemctl start naughtify` and call up the website again.
+Once the changes have been made, simply restart the server once `sudo systemctl restart naughtify` and call up the website again.

 #### Good etiquette care